 These cookies are not for the faint of heart!
 According to their website, Crumbl's current menu offerings vary, but they can have over 50 grams of sugar and over 600 calories each.
 So how is Crumbl cookie so low calorie in the nutrition facts?
 Well it's important to note that Crumbl considers each cookie to be several servings, so it's a great idea to share this Crumbl cookie recipe with others!

 - butter - I used unsalted butter for this recipe, since we're adding salt in later.
 Your butter should be softened to room temperature -- see below for a tip!

-- powdered sugar - using powdered sugar instead of granulated helps these cookies to come out nice and soft!
+- powdered sugar - using powdered sugar instead of granulated helps these delicious cookies to come out nice and soft!
 To make sure you don't use too much, make sure to sift your powdered sugar first before measuring with the spoon-and-level method, or just weigh it according to the gram measurements in the recipe card below using a kitchen scale.

-- vegetable oil - like the powdered sugar, using vegetable oil is a great way to keep these cookies soft and moist for days!
+- vegetable oil - like the powdered sugar, using vegetable oil is a great way to get soft cookies that are moist for days!

 - egg - your egg should be room temperature -- see below for a tip to get it to room temperature quickly!

-- vanilla - since vanilla is the primary flavor in this chilled sugar cookie recipe, it should be the good stuff -- pure vanilla extract.
+- vanilla extract - since vanilla is the primary flavor in this Crumbl copycat recipe, it should be the good stuff -- pure vanilla extract.
 I like to make my own!

 - all-purpose flour - like your powdered sugar, make sure you're measuring your flour correctly, either by weight with a kitchen scale or using the spoon-and-level method.

 - baking powder - a little baking powder helps to give a lift and lighter texture to these copycat Crumbl cookies!